What Are 5 Interesting Facts About Sea Turtles?

 Sea turtles have the ability to hold their breath for extended periods of time.
 While resting or sleeping, they can remain underwater for several hours without needing to breathe.
 However, when they are active or swimming, sea turtles need to come up for air more frequently.

-Read Also: How Do Box Turtles Survive Winter
+Read Also: Where Do Smooth Softshell Turtles Live?

 When a sea turtle comes up for air, it quickly exhales and inhales, emptying and refilling its lungs.
 This process is done rapidly, allowing the turtle to replenish its oxygen supply efficiently.
 After taking a breath, the turtle will dive back into the water and continue its underwater activities.